magento/knowledge-base/src/best-practices/general/optimize-css-and-js-files-in-magento-commerce.md

 * JS merging is available for all versions of Adobe Commerce on-premises and Adobe Commerce on cloud infrastructure, including the currently supported version 2.3 (as of July 2020).
 * JS bundling is available for all versions of Adobe Commerce on-premises and Adobe Commerce on cloud infrastructure, including the currently supported version 2.3 (as of July 2020).
-* CSS merging and minification is available for all versions of Adobe Commerce on-premises and Adobe Commerce on cloud infrastructure including the currently supported version 2.3 (as of July 2020).
+* CSS merging and minification are available for all versions of Adobe Commerce on-premises and Adobe Commerce on cloud infrastructure, including the currently supported version 2.3 (as of July 2020).

 ## Best practices